“…betrayest thou the Son of Man with a kiss?”

 The chief enemy of the Truth is pretention: pretention is the epitome of falsehood.
 Corruption is most fully at work in they that feign loyalty to Christ rather than confessing to have none.
 In contrast, not one Roman soldier who nailed Jesus to the cross was betraying Him: indeed, few knew anything of him; and even the religious class of the Jews who demanded His death had rarely veiled their hatred of Him.
 But the betrayer of the Lord walked by His side for three years, waiting for the opportune time at which to give Him over into the hands of men.

 Judas!
 The most cowardly in heart, the most loathsome in spirit!
-And this same irredeemible wretchedness is present in the midst of God’s people today.
+And this same wretchedness is present in the midst of God’s people today.
 But who possesses the fortitude to face Judas and force him into action, saying, “That thou doest, do quickly”?
-Let it be done, for we shall see the day of Christ only through death!
-Let there fall swiftly upon us that hour of man and the power of darkness; for we have put off our humiliation far too long.
+Let it be done, for we shall see the Day of Christ arise within ourselves only through the death of our own vain desires!
+Let there fall swiftly upon each of us that hour of man’s wrath and the power of darkness; for we have put off our earthly humiliation far too long.
 The bread has been dipped and handed over to the traitor, the deepest night closes in, and the kiss of death is already being placed upon the cheek.
 Time will tell all, and not a moment too soon.
 Who will face their cross in the hour of treason?
 Who will for the joy set before them endure it, and scorn its shame?

 There is scarcely a man of God who must not face such an hour at some time.